sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/auto-register-deregister.md

 ## Next steps

-The [Sensu Catalog][12] includes the [Platform Discovery][13] integration, which detects the agent operating system and platform information and updates the agent's subscriptions accordingly.
+Use the [Sensu Platform Discovery][12] dynamic runtime asset to detect the agent operating system and platform information and update the agent's subscriptions accordingly.
-This integration allows you to deploy agents with a single subscription and use the auto-discovery check to add system-based subscriptions automatically.
+This allows you to deploy agents with a single subscription and use the auto-discovery check to add system-based subscriptions automatically.

 Follow [Create limited service accounts][14] to automatically remove AWS EC2 instances that are not in a pending or running state.